Hamlabs/ArcticTracker-ESP32/README.md

 module (with NodeMCU).

 See http://www.hamlabs.no for some blogging about this project.
 A working prototype was built and demonstrated.
-The last arcticle describes some experiences and ideas for a version 3.
-It is now implemented: http://hamlabs.no/2022/03/18/arctic-tracker-what-now/
+The last arcticle describes what is done with version 3.
+It is now implemented: http://hamlabs.no/2023/01/10/arctic_third_round/

 ## Implementation status